 My daily handwriting practice is now as much mediative and healing, as it is enjoying discovering who I really am.

 One letter at a time.

 It was an absolute pleasure supporting you Trish.
 Your story stays with me and inspires me to help others uncover theirs.

 So what’s your handwriting story?

 I’d love to hear!

-Visit www.betterhandwritten.com for details of online courses, support services and to request a free personal handwriting review.
+Visit www.betterhandwritten.com for details of online courses and support services.